TEN BILLION TO ONE or BISON³ REDUX

 Having decided upon an attack, the hunter gets to leeward of his game, and approaches it according to the nature of the ground.
 If it is in a hollow, he secures a position at the top of the nearest ridge, as close as he can get.
 If it is in a level “flat,” he looks for a gully up which he can skulk until within good rifle-shot.
 If there is no gully, he may be obliged to crawl half a mile on his hands and knees, often through snow or amongst beds of prickly pear, taking advantage of even such scanty cover as sage-brush affords.
 Some Montana still-hunters adopted the method of drawing a gunny-sack over the entire upper half of the body, with holes cut for the eyes and arms, which simple but unpicturesque arrangement often enabled the hunter to approach his game much more easily and more closely than would otherwise have been possible.

-So, as suspected, the train didn’t get them anywhere near their hunting ground.
+So, as suspected, a train couldn't get them anywhere near their intended hunting ground.
 They had to travel another 100 miles.
 Once in the territory of a herd it was normal to travel several miles by foot, not on horseback, to get within rifle’s reach of the animals.
 Why?
-Because they were easily spooked.
+Because this species is so easily spooked.
 Obviously.
-And, to further avoid spooking the herd, one tended use camouflage and/or to sneak up on the animals by crawling on their belly in the dirt, mud, and frost for half a mile or more just to get within the 250-500 yard range afforded by a high-caliber rifle — so as to not spook these skitterish animals.
+And, to further avoid spooking the herd, one tended use camouflage and/or to sneak up on the animals by crawling on their belly in the dirt, mud, and frost for half a mile or more just to get within the 250-500 yard range afforded by a high-caliber rifle.

 Just think about this.
-For scale, if your walk was, as above, just three miles (almost 5km) that would be from Victoria’s Legislature to Swan Lake, Mount Tolmie, or the Victoria Golf Club in Oak Bay.
-If you’re quick, that’s two hours walking the sidewalk.
-Once at Mount Tolmie, say, you’re on your belly crawling all the way to UVic — maybe another hour or even two, half an hour if you’re impatient, risk spooking the beasts, and merely crouch low, walking in a squat for the first half and only on your belly the last half of the way.
-Three to four hours in, now at UVic, within range, now you have to shoot a bison or two (or 15 or 86).
+For scale, if your walk was, as above, just three miles (almost 5km as the crow flies) that would be from Victoria’s Legislature to Swan Lake, Mount Tolmie, or the Victoria Golf Club in Oak Bay.
+On the sidewalk, that’s up to two hours walk if you're quick.
+From Mount Tolmie, say, you’re on your belly crawling all the way to UVic — maybe another hour or even two hours, or half an hour if you’re impatient, risk spooking these beasts, and merely crouch low, walking in a squat for the first half and only on your belly just the last half of the way.
+So, three to four hours in, once at UVic and within range of some animals now you have to shoot a bison or two (or 15 or 43 or 97).
 But that’s not really even half the battle.

-The common narrative fails to delve into the necessity of skinning, moving, stretching, and drying a million bison hides or just 150.
-As in the story from Hornaday, this work is commonly being done by teenagers who are giving it a go one season or maybe three (just as you find in similar seasonal labour today, like treeplanting or fruit picking) not teams of professionals for whom this is all they have ever done.
+The common narrative fails to delve into the necessity of skinning, moving, stretching, and drying a million bison hides or even just 150.
+As in the story from Hornaday, this work is commonly being done by teenagers who are giving it a go one season or maybe a couple consecutive years (just as you find in similar seasonal labour today, like treeplanting or fruit picking) it is not mostly teams of professionals for whom this is all they've ever done.
 And the facts of the matter are clear.
-A small bison would be well over 800lbs and a big one up to 2,800lbs.
-The hide on such an animal would be larger than the comforter on your bed and would weigh around 150lbs raw (commonly referred to as “green”, which makes me want to *barf*), prior to being fully dried and thinned.
-The traditional method of tanning, and even that still being used in the late 1800s, certainly that out in the field, was described as back-breaking and requiring between one and two weeks of labour per robe, a multi-stage project of “20 to 56 hours of direct, strenuous effort.”
+A small bison would be well over 800lbs and a big one being 2,800lbs (the largest coming in at well over 3,000lbs and the record said to be 3,801lbs.)
+The hide on such an animal would be larger than the comforter on your bed and would weigh around between 75-150lbs raw (commonly referred to as “green”, which makes me want to *barf*), prior to being fully dried and thinned.
+The traditional method of tanning, and even that still being used in the late 1800s, certainly that out in the field, was described as back-breaking and requiring between one and two weeks of labour per robe, a multi-stage project of “20 to 56 hours of direct, strenuous effort” for an Indigenous woman who had done this work her whole life.
 If these hunters did the minimum and just skinned the bison they shot (not thinning and fully tanning them) and only stretched and dried the hide then the task still remained considerable.
+(Here's a modern account of a pair taking three hours to remove a hide, admittedly slowly and carefully, not tanning or drying the hide just removing it from the carcass.)

 How do you deal with 190 bison hides per day (in the moderate case from the newspaper, of 16 men each shooting just 12 bison daily) and, again, doing so without spooking the herd.
-I found that at around 50-100sq/ft each, it took something like 20 pegs to stretch a single hide and each required 5-10 days to dry with daily flipping — if you wanted to get the most money possible for your efforts.
+By my math, at around 50-100sq/ft each, it took something like 20 pegs to stretch a single hide and each hide needed 5-10 days to dry and required daily flipping — if you wanted to get the most money possible for your efforts.
 You’re talking about a serious operation just on day one.
 By day ten, before the first batch is stretched, dried, and stacked, you’ve felled trees for, what, 30,000-40,000 pegs?
 (I don’t know if you’ve been to North Dakota, bison country, but it’s not British Columbia.
-I can report that there are about three-and-a-half trees in the whole damn state.)
+I can report that there are about three-and-a-half trees in the whole damn state and it was common, as noted earlier, for people to not even have wood with which to construct a home.)
 And with that you would have bison hides covering every inch of something like four or five acres of land.
-There are no free lunches: building frames to drape or hang them and thereby taking up half the space only requires much more wood and materials to bind with.
 Again, these acres of land is just one operation, just 16 men, and not 1% of what is said to be the total professional bison hunt.
-If other hunters were not nearly as successful as these fellows, you’re still talking about a herd of bison surrounded in all directions by hundreds of acres of drying bison hides (to say nothing of the requisite sea of carcasses said to have been left behind).
-And none of this activity or the sea of corpses said to be left behind, apparently, is spooking the herd or drawing in any of those who might do so, such as: bears, cougars, wolves, coyotes, raccoons, vultures, hawks, crows, or any other furry or feathered scavenger during this most popular bison hunting season: immediately prior to or at the end of Winter.
+If other hunters were not nearly as successful as these fellows, you’re still talking about a herd of bison surrounded in all directions by hundreds of acres of drying bison hides (to say nothing of the requisite sea of carcasses said to have been left behind.)
+And none of this activity or those corpses, as far as they eye can see, as the story goes, spooking the herd or drawing in any of those who might do so, such as: bears, cougars, wolves, coyotes, raccoons, vultures, hawks, crows, or any other furry or feathered scavenger during this most popular bison hunting season: immediately prior to or at the end of winter.
 Okay, bro.

-This resembles the project management paradox.
+This resembles the "project management paradox."
 You’ve probably seen it as a meme.
-You can have it: fast and cheap (but of poor quality), fast and high quality (but very expensive), or high quality and inexpensive (but very slowly produced), what you cannot have is something high quality, at very little expense, and arrived at very quickly.
+You can have it: fast and cheap (but of poor quality), fast and high quality (but very expensive), or high quality and inexpensive (but very slowly produced); what you cannot have is something high quality, at very little expense, and arrived at very quickly.
 You can only pick two.
 That’s similar to the bison hunt.
-You simply cannot have: A) 60-100 million bison AND B) huge annual kill counts AND C) hunting and processing taking no time, energy, or resources.
+You simply cannot have: A) 60-100 million bison and B) huge annual kill counts and C) hunting and processing those hides taking virtually no time, energy, or resources.
 Pick two.
-Whatever two you pick destroys the favoured story about what happened to the bison.
+And then notice that whatever two you pick destroys any of the favoured stories about what happened to the bison.

-Even if all that makes sense to you then you can delve into any of the economics already mentioned.
+If you don't find any fatal contradictions with the running narrative then you can delve into any of the economics already mentioned.
 Just contend with the concept of supply and demand, never mind the price offered for a bison hide.
 How does the math work on the sustained demand for hides, the profits needed to make bison hunting worthwhile for anyone, and what we’re told folks were getting paid (or any company could plausibly spend)?

 DOLLA’ BILZ, Y’ALL

-The first thing to notice is that the North American fur trade was at its height between the 1760s and the 1840s and was effectively over by the 1870s.
+Now notice that the North American fur trade was at its height between the 1760s and the 1840s and was effectively over by the 1870s.
 For example, we know that the Hudson’s Bay and North West companies, the two main players who operated largely in Canada but had operations across the continent, rose to their most profitable between the late 18th and early 19th century, in the years leading up to their merger in 1821.
-And the highest number of bison hides the company ever moved in one year is reported.
-The year was 1844, during which the company traded roughly 75,000 bison hides throughout Canada and internationally — a full thirty years prior to the peak of the bison hunt.
-And, as spelled out in a US National Park Service explainer on this very topic, titled The Business of Bison, we are told the American Fur Company (the dominant company in America in the first half of the 19th century, and supplying folks as far away as Europe and China) stated about bison that “it is seldom that a lodge trades more than twenty skins a year.”
+One source explains of the once-lucrative beaver trade, for example, how "in Europe, less expensive silk hats became more popular during the 1830s, causing beaver prices to continue to drop."
+As for bison specifically, the highest number of bison hides the company ever moved in one year is known.
+That year was 1844, during which the company traded roughly 75,000 bison hides throughout Canada and internationally — a full thirty years prior to the peak of the bison hunt.
+And, as spelled out in a US National Park Service explainer on this very topic, titled The Business of Bison, we are told the American Fur Company (the dominant company in America in the first half of the 19th century, and supplying folks as far away as Europe and Asia) stated about bison that “it is seldom that a lodge trades more than twenty skins a year.”
 This was offered in writing around the time of the company’s collapse in the 1840s.
 How does this context fit the picture?
+It's not like only local markets were saturated and new markets were opened up overseas, as Asia and Europe were where the pelts had been going for two hundred years.

 With the existing bison extermination narrative we are led to believe that — a full generation after this well-documented collapse of the largest player in the US fur trade, the peak numbers traded by leading traders, and the near disappearance of the North American fur trade altogether — there was suddenly a desire to buy and capacity to process, store, and ship a million or two bison hides per year (not fine beaver or fox pelts but the largest and roughest of all animal pelts).
 Yet we know there was virtually no demand for bison hides at any point, and very low prices as a result, and by the time of the commercial hunt there was less demand and only lower rates.
 But even at a historically low rate you still had to pay these men.
-If a pelt paid $3-4 at the start of the commercial hunt, as told in the newspapers of the time, then someone had to pay out that money, at least $100 million in today’s dollars.
-If you demand the kinds of numbers necessary to wipe out 60-100 million bison, you actually need to explain where the gazillions of rounds of ammunition, trillions of hours of labour, and quadrillions of dollars for hides came from… Obviously.
+So if a prime pelt paid up to $4, regular pelts $2-3, and a skin without it's fur got only $1-2 at the start of the commercial hunt, as told in the newspapers of the time, then someone had to pay out that money, at least $100 million in today’s dollars.
+If you demand the kinds of numbers necessary to wipe out 60-100 million bison, you actually need to explain where the gazillions of rounds of ammunition, and trillions of hours of labour, and quadrillions of dollars for hides came from… Obviously.
 If HBC traded in nothing but bison pelts (though we know they traded in very few — their highest numbers were not 5% of the highest recorded annual kill and came a generation prior to the commercial bison hunt), how would the company afford, ship, store, sell, or export those to overseas markets and why are there no accounts of anything of the sort?
-And then, surely, just as in the above newspaper account, after the first million arrived in season one, the value of a pelt was, on record, driven to just a fraction of that it once brought — or perhaps down to nothing at all making hunting impossible to justify.
+And then, surely, just as in the above newspaper account, after the first million arrived in season one, the value of a pelt was, on record, driven to just a fraction of that it once brought — a quarter the starting price or perhaps down to nothing at all, making hunting impossible to justify.

-Notice that even to start with, at $3, bison was almost worthless.
+As such, this work was always considered to be on par with the worst employment options available.
+Folks were doing this because they had no other options not because it was lucrative.
+Notice that even to start with, at $3, a bison hide was almost worthless.
 I found a typical beaver pelt (five sq/ft and 1.5lbs) brought $6, usually paid by the pound at $4/lb.
-So, at best, a nice bison hide at the top rate earned something like $0.02 per pound.
+So, at best and by stark contrast, a nice bison hide earned something like $0.02 per pound.
 Still, we’re told a typical hide-seeker might bring along an acquaintance and hire two more fellows for a season at a cost of $1,400.
 Before making any money, at $3 per hide the group would have to procure 470 for the season (or just over three hides per day x 150 days).
 And at just $1 per hide, of course, they needed more than nine hides per day, not to make a living but just to cover the $1,400 invested at the start of the season.
-For each man to earn just an additional dollar a day at this lower rate they needed to take another 600 hides (2,000 on the season or over 13 per day) — and skin, move, and dry those (and keep the lot away from owls, ravens, wolves, racoons, and rats, of course…)
+For each man to earn just an additional dollar a day at this lower rate they needed to take another 600 hides, 2,000 on the season or over 13 per day — and skin, move, dry, and defend those (from scavengers and thieves).

 MOUNTAINS OF RESOURCES

-Weirder than all of the above, to my mind, is that we’re commonly told that at best only the hides of bison were taken and that the rest was left to putrefy.
-And the wackiest bit if this version of events is that not only can anyone easily find photographs of mountains of valuable bison bones and skulls from this time (used for china, fertilizer, needed for sugar-making, and more, with accounts of tremendous volumes being shipped to markets overseas) but to help visualize the horror of this history, pictures of a sea of bones often accompany these same denials of the existence of this very trade.
+We’re commonly told that at best only the hides of bison were taken and the rest was left to putrefy.
+And, as mentioned, the wackiest bit of this version of events is that not only can anyone easily find photographs of mountains of valuable bison bones and skulls from this time (used for china, fertilizer, needed for sugar-making, and more, with accounts of tremendous volumes being shipped to markets overseas) but to help visualize the horror of this history, pictures of a sea of bones often accompany these same denials of the existence of this very trade.
 Still more curious, the most famous image used to visualize the slaughter, you’ve probably seen it, shows two men in some kind of industrial yard dwarfed by a mountain of skulls.
-It turns out this image actually comes NOT from the 1860s, ‘70s, or even the ‘80s but from 1892, a full generation after there were said to be, as above, no more bison to be found anywhere… These bones were clearly not left to rot on America’s Great Plains but were collected and used.
-An, like any hunt of any size, required great time, labour, and expense, to ship to a factory for grinding into fertilizer.
+It turns out this image actually comes NOT from the 1860s, ‘70s, or even the ‘80s but from 1892, a full generation after there were said to be, as above, no more bison to be found anywhere.
+So these bones were clearly not left on America’s Great Plains but were eagerly collected, distributed, and made use of.
+And, like any hunt of any size, all this required great time, labour, and expense.
 Right.
 “There are no free lunches.”
 “Pick two.”
 How does any of this obvious reality fit with the typical stories that abound?
-But that’s just the bones!
+Well, that’s just the bones!

 If you dare to look, you can also find reference to the millions of pounds of bison meat being annually transported by train to the major cities of the midwest and east and this resource filling the nation’s refrigerated train cars and butcher shops.
 The Daily Milwaukee News, from Christmas of 1874 (after there were no bison to be found), for example, tells us — now get this: